TheRyuu/ffdshow/readmeEnc.txt

    Video for Windows and DirectShow codec based on VFW code from Xvid project and using libavcodec library from FFmpeg project for compression.
-Few other compression libraries are supported too.
+A few other compression libraries are supported too.

 2. Features: